 Gemma King

 Gemma King is the Sign on Screen project lead, a DECRA Fellow, a Senior Lecturer in French at the ANU and a student of Auslan (Australian Sign Language).
 Her research explores representations of multilingualism and minority languages on screen.
-She is author of the books Decentring France: Multilingualism and Power in Contemporary French Cinema (2017) and Jacques Audiard (2021), and she is currently writing Sign on Screen, the first book about global sign language cinemas.
+She is author of the books Decentring France: Multilingualism and Power in Contemporary French Cinema (2017) and Jacques Audiard (2021), and she is currently writing Hearing Fantasies, the first book dedicated to global sign language cinemas, with Sofya Gollan.

 Sofya Gollan

 Sofya Gollan is a filmmaker, actor and writer with over 20 years of experience in the Australian film industry.
-Her films include Gimpsey (2016), Imagined Touch (with Jodee Mundy, 2022) and Threshold (2023) screening at the Museum of Contemporary Art, Australia and international galleries.
-She is a PhD candidate at the ANU working on a creative practice doctorate about Deaf-led filmmaking, which asks “in whose hands” sign language cinema belongs.
+Her films include Gimpsey (2016), Imagined Touch (with Jodee Mundy, 2022) and Threshold (2023).
+She is a PhD candidate at the ANU working on a creative practice doctorate about the representation of silence and deafness in cinema.
+She is currently writing Hearing Fantasies, the first book dedicated to global sign language cinemas, with Gemma King.

 CHARLOTTE YOUNG

 Charlotte Young is a disability advocate and double degree student in Politics, Philosophy, Economics/Arts at the ANU and has a hearing loss.
 She is currently an advisor for Women with Disabilities Australia, has represented Australian youth at the United Nations and led the National Youth Disability Summit for four years.
-Charlotte was recognised as a nominee for Young Australian of the Year 2024.
+Charlotte was recognised as a nominee for Young Australian of the Year 2024 and overall winner of the 2024 Asian-Australian Leadership Awards.
 She is excited to be contributing to the Sign on Screen project as a research assistant.

 Ramas McRae